| Title: | Command Line Interface Plotting |

 plotcli$draw_barplot(set_idx)

-numeric, the data element index to be drawn Draw a barplot to the plot canvas with braille characters.
+set_idxnumeric, the data element index to be drawn Draw a barplot to the plot canvas with braille characters.

 draw_barplot_braille()